 AARP Smart Driver Courses

-Before the pandemic, Stan's Band "Diamonds in the Rough" played once each month at the lunches.
-These parties required reservations, because they were so big!
+Stan's Band "Diamonds in the Rough" plays once each month at the theme party lunches.
+These parties required reservations, and are noted on the monthly lunch menus above.

 Transportation